Pati Hill: Writing career

 While living in a small house in France, Hill wrote a memoir, The Pit and the Century Plant, and her first novel, The Nine Mile Circle.

 The Pit and the Century Plant, an account of her experience in the French countryside, was praised for its evocative reflections and "vivid appreciation" of life among the French people.
 In this memoir, Hill recounts her experiences with "the hardships of country living," forming a relationship with her neighbor across the road, and her dealings with nature.

 The Nine Mile Circle received both positive and mixed reviews, celebrated for its "charming style" but criticized for its familiar content.
 One reviewer for the St. Louis Post-Dispatch praised The Nine Mile Circle for its intimate look into the lives of its characters, saying, "You finish The Nine Mile Circle feeling almost guilty at having witnessed so much that is private and personal in the lives of these people" and further calling her style "fresh and intriguing" while offering a swift criticism of the novel's lack of form.
 Several reviewers favorably compared Hill to William Faulkner for her depth of insight into her characters.
 Harper's Bazaar published an excerpt of The Nine Mile Circle entitled "Jetty's Black Rage" in their April 1956 issue.

 While modeling in New York in the 1940s, Hill began writing for Mademoiselle and Seventeen.
 In Paris, Hill contributed six short stories and an essay entitled "Cats" to The Paris Review in addition to an interview with Truman Capote.
-Her final contribution was published in Spring 1981.
+Her final contribution was published in the Spring of 1981.

 Through the early 1970s, Hill was granted and attended multiple residencies at the MacDowell Colony and Yaddo to work on her writing.